-Eulalia of Barcelona (ca. 290 – ca. 303) lived in Spain (where she is celebrated on February 12), and it would have been difficult not to do, given where Barcelona is.
+Eulalia of Barcelona (ca. 290–ca. 303) lived in Spain (where she is celebrated on February 12), and it would have been difficult not to, given where Barcelona is.
 She was brought up in all faith and piety, and by the tender age of 13 (which is, perhaps not coincidentally, the age at which she died, if the numbers are right and my calculator batteries are sufficiently fresh), she was living a “solitary life . . . with others her own age.”
 Solitary.
 With others.
-You figure that out; I can’t.
+You figure that out; I’m stumped.

 Eulalia is remembered in the names of several French cities, and in Barcelona by multiple street names and statues and one cathedral, where her relics (which had been hidden for over 150 years during the Moorish period) were placed in 1339 (or 874).
 She is of course the patroness of Barcelona, but not of Salamandastron.

-Andrew of Fiesole (d. ca. 877) was the brother of St. Brigid the Younger (whether the older brother or the younger brother, my sources do not say), with whom he studied under St. Donatus of Fiesole, although he wasn’t “of Fiesole” at the time, never having been there.
+Andrew of Fiesole (d. ca. 877) was the brother of (St.) Brigid the Younger (whether the older brother or the younger brother, my sources do not say), with whom he studied under (St.) Donatus of Fiesole, although he wasn’t “of Fiesole” at the time, never having been there.
 But that was soon to change.
-In 816, Donatus and Andrew headed out on a pilgrimage to Rome, but as they passed through Fiesole (high on a hill overlooking Florence; don’t ask), the Fiesolani (I looked that up) were just in the process of electing a new bishop.
+In 816, Donatus and Andrew headed out on a pilgrimage to Rome, but as they passed through Fiesole (high on a hill overlooking Florence) the Fiesolani (I looked that up) were in the process of electing a new bishop.
 A heavenly voice called out Donatus’ name, and before he could say “But I was on my way to Rome,” he had a scepter in his hand and a mitre on his head.
-He made Andrew his faithful archdeacon (well, he made Andrew his archdeacon and the faithful part was Andrew’s doing), and the one served the other for forty-seven years.
+He made Andrew his faithful archdeacon (well, he made Andrew his archdeacon and Andrew made himself faithful), and the one served the other for forty-seven years.